bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_mining.md

 {% autocrossref %}

-Mining adds new blocks to the block chain, making transaction history hard to modify.
+Mining adds new blocks to the blockchain, making transaction history hard to modify.
 Mining today takes on two forms:

 * Solo mining, where the miner attempts to generate new blocks on his